Single-node guided

 Access instance with `ssh -i /home/ubuntu/.config/openstack/sunbeam ubuntu@10.20.20.200`

-Connect to the VM over SSH using the provided command.
+Connect to the VM over SSH.
+Because remote VM access has been enabled, you will need the private SSH key given in the above output from the launching node.
+Copy it to the connecting host.
 Note that the VM will not be ready instantaneously; waiting time is mostly determined by the cloud’s available resources.

-Related howtos
+Related how-tos

 Now that OpenStack is set up, be sure to check out the following howto guides: